shivammkushwaha/100-days-of-code/log.md

 **Today's Progress**: I felt shocked when I couldn't solve the Coin Change Problem on Hackerrank.
 Then I realized that it was a different variation of what I had solved earlier on Leetcode.
 Talking about leetcode, I couldn't solve today's May Leetcoding Challenge question, probably because I didn't spend as much time.
 It is some sort of sliding window algorithm which I will checkout tomorrow.
 My friend introduced me to CSES.
 I did 8 questions of Dynamic Programming in it.
 Interestingly, there were three variations of the Coin Change problem in the problem set.
 One was similar to Leetcode's, the second one was what I couldn't solve at Hackerrank earlier that morning, and the third one which was actually the question of the solution of what I had thought would work for the second one.
 And more interstingly, I still couldn't solve the second one.

 **Thoughts** I love CSES.

+### Day 8: May 14, Thursday

+**Today's Progress**: I was stuck in a sliding window problem of Leetcode.
+Still not versed with this.
+I think I'll take this up as my next endeavour.
+Also, I solved 4 questions on Codeforces Div 3, my highest yet.
+So yay!
+I have started Angular today.
+Just the introduction as the power was out.

+**Thoughts** Imma be a cool MEAN Stack developer.
+For that Imma perfect Angular.
+So Imma do that.
+Oh yeah.